 Student Life & Activities

-Students will live in self-contained apartments located in central London near City University.
-Apartments consist of one or two double bedrooms and/or a triple bedroom, fully equipped kitchens, shared bathrooms, and living rooms.
+Students live in self-contained multi-bedroom apartments located in central London and a short walk to City University.
+Apartments consist of a fully equipped kitchen, shared bedrooms and bathrooms, and a common living/dining area.

 Financial aid and tuition remission may be applied.